Grayscale (band): 2019–2020: Nella Vita

-Umbra (2021–present)
+2021–2022: Umbra

 The band released their third studio album, Umbra, on August 27, 2021.
 Vocalist Collin Walsh describes the project as "the record where [they] began to truly figure [themselves] out," noting that the record "feels like the most authentic version" of the band.
 Standout songs include the emotional "Live Again," inspired by Walsh's father's illness.

 Grayscale subsequently embarked on their tour in support of the album on November 1, 2021.
 Walsh described the tour as "a killer show with killer energy every night," showcasing the band's passion for the record and their talent as live performers.

+Grayscale is no longer affiliated with Fearless Records, as they are listed on Fearless's alumni section.

+2023–present: The Hart

+Grayscale began teasing new music in July 2023.
+On September 8, 2023, they released a new single titled "Not Afraid to Die", a song described as feeling 'more true to themselves than [ever] on their latest single.
+The band spent the last couple of years writing and dialing in their sound at a deeper level than ever before, and the attention to detail in their craft shines through this track.
+“Not Afraid To Die” encapsulates a lot of the unapologetic and immovable nature of Philadelphia families in its lyrics'.
+This was their first release since What We're Missing to not be released with Fearless Records.
+In May, 2024 the band released another single, "Mum II", followed in July with "Summer Clothes".
+On September 20, 2024, the band released single, "Let Go", and officially announced their fourth studio album, "The Hart".

+On October 25, 2024, Grayscale released the fifth single from their upcoming album, "Kept Me Alive", the song was promoted through a community phone number, featuring a puzzle to unveil the new song.
+On November 22, 2024, the band released the sixth single, "Don't Leave Me In the Dark".

 Musical style and influences

-Grayscale's style has been described as "pop punk", as well as "blending pure, raw emotion with elements of alternative rock and punk roots".
+Grayscale's style has been described as pop-punk, as well as "blending pure, raw emotion with elements of alternative rock and punk roots".